Table of Contents

 Tape the edges of the paper

-• Before painting the walls, use painter’s tape (not masking tape) to tape off the edges of the trim.
-Brush and roller marks will be avoided by taping the perimeter of the ceiling, resulting in a lovely clean line between the walls and ceiling.
+- Before painting the walls, use painter’s tape (not masking tape) to tape off the edges of the trim.
+By following this approach, as recommended by Five Star Residential Painting Tampa, you can avoid brush and roller marks.
+Taping the perimeter of the ceiling ensures a lovely clean line between the walls and ceiling.

 7th step